DHCP

 - It is not necessary to manually configure every computer again, if there have been changes to the network.

 DHCP links every MAC address of a computer with a specific, permanent IP address.
-Therefore, the IP representative has to record every change to the MAC address (for example by changing the network card) in the IP database.
+Therefore, the IT representative has to record every change to the MAC address (for example after changing the network card) in the Bluecat Address Manager.

 For every computer on the network, you can individually specify whether it uses DHCP or not.
 This also applies to computers that users manage themselves.